Gamma Pegasi: Properties

 In 1911, American astronomer Keivin Burns discovered that the radial velocity of Gamma Pegasi varied slightly.
 This was confirmed in 1953 by American astronomer D. Harold McNamara, who identified it as a Beta Cephei variable.
 (At the time he actually identified it as a Beta Canis Majoris star, which was subsequently designated a Beta Cephei variable.)
-It has a radial pulsation period of 0.15175 days (3.642 hours), but also shows the behavior of a slowly pulsating B star (SPB) with three additional pulsational frequencies.
+It pulsates radially with a period of 0.15175 days (3.642 hours), but also shows the behavior of a slowly pulsating B star (SPB) with three additional pulsational frequencies.
+Hence it is considered a hybrid pulsator.
 Its magnitude varies between +2.78 and +2.89 over the course of each pulsation cycle.
+In 2025, interferometric observations discovered a companion around the star.

-This is a large star with almost nine times the mass of the Sun and close to five times the Sun's radius.
+The primary is a large star with 8.8 times the mass of the Sun and 5.5 times the Sun's radius.
 The stellar classification of B2 IV suggests this is a subgiant star that is exhausting the hydrogen at its core and is in the process of evolving away from the main sequence.
-It is either rotating very slowly with no measurable rotational velocity or else it is being viewed from nearly pole-on.
-Gamma Pegasi has a total luminosity of 5,840 times that of the Sun, which is being radiated from its outer atmosphere at an effective temperature of more than 21,000 K. At this temperature, the star glows with a blue-white hue.
+With a projected rotational velocity of 8 km/s, it is either rotating very slowly or it is being viewed from nearly pole-on.
+Gamma Pegasi A has a total luminosity of 6,000 times that of the Sun, which is being radiated from its outer atmosphere at an effective temperature of more than 22,000 K. At this temperature, the star glows with a blue-white hue.
+Algenib has a weak magnetic field (from -10 G to 30 G, an upper bound on a dipolar magnetic field strength of about 40 G).

-The star has a weak magnetic field (from -10 G to 30 G, an upper bound on a dipolar magnetic field strength of about 40 G).
+The secondary has an angular separation of 85.6±0.1 mas from its primary, little is known about it.